Cletus Kasady: Film

 Cletus Kasady appears in films set in Sony's Spider-Man Universe, portrayed by Woody Harrelson.
-This version is a victim of extreme physical and psychological abuse dealt by his mother, father, and grandmother, the last of whom he eventually killed to escape the abuse, and became a serial killer because the media labeled him a monster and canonized his abusers.
-After being captured by authorities, he was placed on death row in San Quentin Prison after California's governor decided to end the state's moratorium on executions in light of the exceptionally horrific nature of Kasady's crimes.
+This version is a victim of extreme physical and psychological abuse dealt by his mother, father, and grandmother, the last of whom he killed to escape the abuse, and became a serial killer because the media labeled him a monster and canonized his abusers.
+Following his capture by the authorities, he was sent to San Quentin Prison and placed on death row, as California's governor decided to end the state's moratorium on executions in light of the exceptionally horrific nature of Kasady's crimes.